 The State has numerous public authorities with various responsibilities, including those which finance, construct and/or operate revenue-producing public facilities.
 Public authorities generally pay their operating expenses and debt service costs from revenues generated by the projects they finance or operate, such as tolls charged for the use of highways, bridges or tunnels, charges for public power, electric and gas utility services, rentals charged for housing units, and charges for occupancy at medical care facilities.
-In addition, State legislation authorizes several financing techniques for public authorities that are described under the section entitled "Debt and Other Financing Activities" above.
+In addition, State legislation authorizes several financing techniques for public authorities.